jjdegaine/Wifi-Solar-panel-optimizer-/index.md

-    measure shift IT zero cross using software "dim final"  and modify value Connect an incandescent lamp , a startup with DIM=0 lamp shines.
+    measure shift IT zero cross using software "dim final"  and modify value Connect an incandescent lamp to the SCR, at startup with DIM=0 lamp shines.
 DIM will slowly increase, suddenly the lamp turn off.
-Note the DIM value.
+Note the DIM value on the LCD.
+    By default dimthreshold=30

 ```c++
 byte dimthreshold=30 ;	// dimthreshold; value to added at dim to compensate phase shift
 ```
+    Download final software (PowerRouter_v2.0 or client_v2.0)
     measure mains voltage and modify value Vcalibration.
 Voltage and Current can be displayed on the OLED using the switch SW2

     ==> Vcalibration